 Effort Reporting Policy for Sponsored Programs

-It is the policy of New York University (NYU, “the University”) that the University maintains systems and procedures documenting the distribution of compensation for personal services to sponsored projects in compliance with Federal regulations as defined by the Federal Office of Budget and Management (OMB) Circular A-21, Cost Principles for Higher Education (http://www.whitehouse.gov/omb/circulars/a021/a21_2004.html).
-All Principal Investigators (PI’s) are required to certify their own effort as well as the effort of project staff working on their awards.
+It is the policy of New York University (NYU, “the University”) that the University maintains systems and procedures documenting the distribution of compensation for personal services to sponsored projects in compliance with Federal regulations as defined by the Federal Office of Management and Budget Uniform Guidance (OMB Uniform Guidance).
+All Principal Investigators (PIs) are required to certify their own effort as well as the effort of project staff working on their awards.

-● Describe how to properly track and certify effort in accordance with Federal requirements.
+- Describe how to properly track and certify effort in NYU’s effort recording systems.

 This Policy is applicable to all schools, departments, units and personnel of the University involved in administering sponsored awards.

 NYU complies with Federal effort reporting requirements and has implemented a system to accumulate and document personal service costs charged to sponsored programs.
-The system is designed to ensure that the commitment indicated in a proposal and resulting award is met and in compliance with NYU and sponsor terms and conditions.
+The system is designed to ensure that the commitment indicated in a proposal and resulting award is met, as determined by NYU and sponsor terms and conditions.
+NYU utilizes an effort reporting system which is a system of internal controls that reasonably ensures that salary charges to sponsored projects are accurate, allowable and properly allocated.
+NYU’s effort reporting system documents salaries charged to federally sponsored projects accurately reflect the work performed and to meet the requirements of the Office of Management and Budget’s (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance – 2 CFR 200) and University policy.
 It is implemented through time and effort reports for each person whose salary is charged to a sponsored program and/or cost sharing program chartfield during the reporting period.
 The PI must ensure that his or her own reported effort and the effort of all other personnel directly charged or otherwise committed to the project are accurate and reflect the work actually performed on the project during each reporting period.

 If the percentage of effort expended in a certain effort reporting period is less than the percentage of salary charged to the sponsored project during the period, the salary charges on the sponsored project must be reduced to reflect actual effort.